-You can also ask a hearing person to check the sound quality by using the monitor earphones.
+You can also ask a hearing person to check for the presence of sound by using the monitor earphones.
 Refer to Monitor earphones for further information.

-I. Pull out the coil by holding the plug firmly.
+1. Pull out the coil by holding the plug firmly.

 Do not pull the cable.